Scam Alert: We’ve detected unauthorized use of the Defined.ai name.Read the notice

 The results: synchronized sensor data ready for robotics AI

-Over the course of the pilot, Defined.ai delivered 225 hours of finished, synchronized sensor data split evenly across the three collection kits.
-This gave the client a substantial, consistent foundation to start training and evaluating robotics AI models with confidence.
 Instead of piecing together fragmented recordings, the client now has a coherent, multimodal dataset designed for real-world physical AI development.
 That makes it easier to move faster on manipulation learning for humanoid robots; strengthen robotics AI pipelines that combine perception and control; and build more reliable training signals from egocentric video, depth cues, kinematics and force channels.
+Just as importantly, the dataset is structured to minimize rework, so teams can spend less time cleaning and aligning data and more time improving model performance.

 Building robotics AI systems and need synchronized sensor data that’s ready to train on?
 Book a call with one of our data collection experts to find out how we can help, from scoping a pilot to scaling into production, or check out our data marketplace for AI-ready robotics datasets.